zhaozg/lua-openssl/README.md

 * X509 and PKCS.
 (UNFINISHED)
 * SSL/TLS.
 (UNFINISHED)

-Most of the lua-openssl functions require a key or a certificate as a parameter; to make things easy for you to use OpenSSL, this extension allows you to specify certificates or a key in the following ways:
+Most of the lua-openssl functions require a key or certificate as argument; to make things easy to use OpenSSL, This rule allow you to specify certificates or keys in the following ways:

 1. As an openssl.x509 object returned from openssl.x509_read
 2. As an openssl.evp_pkey object return from openssl.pkey_read or openssl.pkey_new